 Grains – the food group that plays an important role in the eating habits of millions of people around the world.
 Oatmeal, YUM!
 Crackers, YUM!
 Mashed potatoes, YUM!
 Toast, YUM!
 Cereal, YUM!
-Which grain is gluten-free?
-How do you go grain-free?
 It can be confusing for many to figure out.
 Living a grain-free life is easier than you think.
+Which grain is gluten-free?
+How do you go on a grain-free diet?

-Sure, most people always tell us that we need to eat our veggies too, but most people also always serve some sort of grain for breakfast, lunch, dinner, and snacks as well – so grains have to be just as important as meats, fruits and veggies, right?
+Sure, most people always tell us that we need to eat our veggies, but most people also always serve some sort of grain for breakfast, lunch, dinner, and snacks – so grains have to be just as important as meats, fruits and veggies, right?

 But I need the fiber!
 Um, sorry…wrong again.
 You can get it elsewhere, like in a myriad of fruits, veggies, nuts and seeds – sources that don’t have all the other bad stuff in them like toxins.

 So as you can see, the importance of grains in a diet is actually pretty much a tale spun by the American food industry and regurgitated by people around the world.